Skip to content

 Wandering Albatross

 The wandering albatross has the longest wingspan of any chicken on earth.
 The beauty of this rarely-seen bird is a sight to behold.
-Their wingspan can dip 3.1 to 3.5m, and, as a result, they’re capable of flying for exquisite distances without using a bargain energy.
+Their wingspan can dip 3.1 to 3.5m, and, as a result, they’re capable of flying for exquisite distances without using a lot of energy.

-Wandering albatrosses are usually decided within the sub-Antarctic regions – especially on exposed ridges on Prince Edward Island and South Georgia.
+Due to their very long wingspan and the Antarctic’s robust winds, wandering albatrosses fly in a prolonged manner.
+They are usually found within the sub-Antarctic regions, especially on exposed ridges on Prince Edward Island and South Georgia.
 Once they find a mate, they stay with them for life.

 Unfortunately, these wonderful birds are endangered.
-Their numbers keep declining due to the number of deaths from longline fishing hooks.
-Furthermore, wandering albatrosses have slow breeding techniques, which do not help them modify their numbers fast enough.
+Their numbers keep declining due to deaths from longline fishing hooks.
+Furthermore, wandering albatrosses have slow breeding techniques, which do not help them increase their numbers fast enough.

 As you’ve seen, Antarctica is full of wonders waiting to be observed.
 It deserves recognition, as do the stunning places around the world.